gsugambit/partydj-client/README.md

 ### Docker build

-`docker network create partydj_network`
+If you have not created the docker network before, run the following command `docker network create partydj_network`

-`docker build -t gsugambit/partydj-client .`
+Now you can build the docker image locally and create `docker build -t gsugambit/partydj-client .` `docker-compose up -d`

-`docker-compose up -d`
+the application will run on `http://localhost:19192`

 The docker compose file is expecting `partydj-server` to be run on same docker \
 network.
 If you are running the server in a different way override the